ilovehotcakes/ESP32-Yun/README.md

 #### System params:
 * sleep: put ESP32 Yun into standby
 * restart: restart the system
-* reset: factory reset system
+* reset: reset all settings to factory settings
 * name: rename the system

 #### Wireless params: